search

 The Billboard is a virtual object, a rectangle, that is used to make the camera image interact with the virtual environment.
 The input and the Billboard are in a tight connection.
 We use a billboard to display the input's content and place it in the virtual environment.

 The only exception is if we display the content of an input on a virtual screen.
 In this case, we don't need a billboard.
-We have a prepared solution for this in the case of Aximmetry SE, and here you can find information on how you can display input on a virtual screen created with Unreal Engine.
+We have a prepared solution for this in the case of Aximmetry's native render engine, and here you can find information on how you can display input on a virtual screen created with Unreal Engine.

 You will need a Billboard for every studio camera you want to use in your project.

-NOTE: Billboards are used in both Aximmetry SE and DE.
+NOTE: Billboards are used in both Aximmetry's native render engine and the Unreal Engine workflows.
 In the case of an Unreal Scene, you can use a maximum of 3 inputs at a time (a maximum of 3 Billboards can be displayed) per virtual camera (because of Unreal limitations).
 From Aximmetry's perspective, there is no limit on the number of Billboards you can work with.
 However, most hardware configurations are not able to handle more than 8 billboards at a time.

-Billboards in Virtual Camera Compounds with Aximmetry SE (Aximmetry Rendered)
+Billboards in Virtual Camera Compounds with Aximmetry's Native Render Engine

 All virtual camera compounds include the Billboards feature.